 Studying wild mice to inform captive conditions

-Jane Hurst has been studying mouse behaviour and animal welfare for nearly four decades.
+Professor Jane Hurst, University of Liverpool, has been studying mouse behaviour and animal welfare for nearly four decades.
 She has worked with wild mice, brought into labs, to better understand these animals and figure out why these rodents are so successful in nature.

 “Studying wild rodent colonies in captivity has given me insights into what these animals normally do and good ways to keep them in captivity,” she told UAR.
 “I’m an animal behaviourist, so I'm interested in what the animals do.
 And from that, I’ve been asked to advise the community about better ways to keep rodents - to look at the welfare of laboratory rodents from the perspective of what these animals would normally need and choose to do.”